 When we got married five years ago, we really didn’t want to spend a fortune on the wedding.
 Not only because we had our little boy on the way and we thought we might as well spend that money on the nursery, the buggy, car seat and all the other things a newborn needs – but we also believed that it’s just simply not worth throwing so much money away.
 A good and successful wedding doesn’t have to cost the earth.
 It’s the people who matter, our friends and family and of course good food and drinks.
 There are things, however, a wedding can’t be without.
-Like the bridal dress, the cake, the invitations and of course the cute wedding favours.
+Like the bridal dress – to meet all your imagination and illusion to your wedding, the cake, the invitations and of course the cute wedding favours.
 They all add up though and a wedding can cost tens of thousands of pounds.
 I don’t see the point of spending all that money, so let’s see where can a savvy couple save some money.
 In this post I’ll share my favourite, clever and cheap wedding favour ideas, which you can easily DIY.
 Handmade wedding favours are lovely and unique.
 And these are eco-friendly too!

 Clever And Cheap DIY Ways So Save Money On Wedding Favours

 All you need is a cookie stamping kit, stylish white or rustic brown paper bags and some ribbons ribbons!
 Make heart shaped sugar cookies and stamp them with your chosen message.
 They look super cute and you really don’t need to be a British Bake Off finalist to create these.
 These are probably the cheapest option of all.
 If you’re looking for more inspiration, check out these really cheap wedding favour ideas under £1